Matching methods for truncation by death problems: SACE identification

-Our next assumption is strongly related to the assumptions known as Principal Ignorability (PI) and General Principal Ignorability (GPI) \citep{jo2009use,feller2017principal,ding2017principal}.
+We turn to assumptions on the relationship between the potential survival and non-survival outcomes.
+The first assumption is strongly related to the assumptions known as Principal Ignorability and General Principal Ignorability \citep{jo2009use,feller2017principal,ding2017principal}.
 These assumptions, and their variants, state conditional independence between the potential non-survival outcomes $Y(a)$ and the principal stratum membership, conditionally on covariates.
-In this section, we consider an assumption we term partial principal ignorability (PPI) stating that for study participants who would have survived under treatment, conditionally on covariates $\bX_0$, the outcome under treatment is not informative about the survival status had those participants were untreated. \begin{assumption} Partial Principal Ignorability (PPI). $Y(1) \indep S(0) | S(1)=1, \bX_0$. \end{assumption} Under a nonparametric structural equation model with independent errors \citep{pearl2009causal}, PPI holds in the direct acyclic graph (DAG) depicted in the left panel of Figure \ref{Fig:DAGs}, but not in the right panel of the figure.
-In general, we will refer to $\bX_0$ as pre-treatment, although $\bX_0$ could have included post-treatment covariates, say $\bZ_{1}$, as long these were measured before $S$ and are not caused by $A$.
-Under randomization, the latter can be falsified by testing whether $A \indep \bZ_{1}$.
-Importantly, PPI implies that the post-treatment covariates $\bX_1$ do not include shared causes of $S$ and $Y$, that is, that there are no mediators between $A$ of $Y$ that also affect $S$.
-An assumption analogue to PPI in the time-to-event setting was also considered by \cite{xu2020bayesian}.
+In this section, we consider an assumption we term partial principal ignorability (PPI) stating that for study participants who would have survived under treatment, conditionally on $\bX_0$, the outcome under treatment is not informative about the survival status had those participants were untreated. \begin{assumption} Partial Principal Ignorability (PPI). $Y(1) \indep S(0) | S(1)=1, \bX_0$. \end{assumption} The PPI assumption was considered by \cite{chiba2011identification}, who also showed that the SACE is identifiable under PPI and monotonicity.
+A slightly stronger assumption is Strong Partial Principal Ignorability (SPPI). \begin{assumption} Strong Partial Principal Ignorability (SPPI). $Y(a) \indep S(1-a)|S(a)=1,\bX_0$ for $a=0,1$. \end{assumption} \cite{hayden2005estimator} combined SPPI with a strong survival status independence assumption $S(0)\indep S(1)|\bX_0$ to obtain identification for the SACE.

-The following identification result motivates our proposed matching framework for SACE estimation. \begin{proposition} Under SUTVA, randomization, monotonicity and PPI, the SACE is identified from the observed data by